-This survey will be conducted every two years and its results will be published on RFC North Sea-Mediterranean website and in its annual report.
-It will also be presented in the advisory group meetings.
+This survey is conducted every year and its results are published on RFC North Sea-Mediterranean website and in its annual report.
+It is also presented in the advisory group meetings.

-Regulation (EU) 913/2010 requires management boards to carry out such a satisfaction survey and describes its principles.
+Regulation (EU) 913/2010 requires management boards to carry out such a satisfaction survey.